likehopper/redmine_sla/doc/EXAMPLE-01.md

 By default, we add a public holiday to remove it from the calculations.
 However, if the "match" field is checked, then the time will be counted.
 However, if a ticket is open on this slot, then it cannot start until the next working hour.

 Go to `Administration » SLA Global settings » SLA Calendars' Holidays` (https://[redmine-host]/sla/calendar_holidays).
-Add new "SLA Calendars' Holidays" :
+Add new "SLA Calendars' Holidays":
 <div style=" width:50%; height:50%; " >

 ![Redmine SLA - Example 01 - 07](images/example_01/redmine_sla_doc_example_01_07.png)